okonomiyakki/nestjs-template/README.md

   For NestJS, migrations are applied using the provided [commands](https://github.com/okonomiyakki/nestjs-template/blob/main/scripts/start.sh), and then 'dist/main.js' is run.

-> ⚠ The migration file must be generated only in the development environment.

 ## Env Settings

 This template includes env files for each operating environment as follows.